Version 3.55 is ready for download (LINK)

 modification & optimization guide for Bethesda's award-winning open-world action

 RPG from 2015.
-A complete step by step modding tutorial with a new unique
+Step-by-step modding tutorial including a new unique

 graphical render, errors

-fixes, world enhancements, and optionally lots of new lore-friendly content.
+fixes, world enhancements, and optionally some new lore-friendly content.
 See screenshots below.

 1: Brief info about the project

 The Fallout 4 Beautification Project (F4BP) is a unique graphics and visuals overhaul of Fallout 4.
 It comes with complete step-by-step installation instructions, no modding experience needed.
 All you need is patience, some free HDD-space and preferably a good internet connection.

 Fallout 4 is one of Bethesda's most demanding games, which makes modding

 a challenge with regards to uphold/improve performance and